-EE (H2), and SO (H3), corroborating propositions made in the existing literature (Tardin et al., 2024; Podgorodnichenko et al., 2020).
+This study builds on sustaincentrism theory, emphasising organisational transformation for sustainability through sustainability leadership.
+It shifts the focus from top managers to employees, asserting that a sustainability vision and associated values must flow from leadership to employees, the active drivers of sustainability.
+The study examines the inter-relationships among SL, SB, EE and SO and explores the mediating roles of EE and SO on SL and SB.
+Empirical support shows SL positively impacts SB (H1), EE (H2), and SO (H3), corroborating propositions made in the existing literature (Tardin et al., 2024; Podgorodnichenko et al., 2020).
 Positive relationships were also found between EE and SB (H4) and SO and SB (H5).
 Past studies linked EE with green behaviours focusing on environmental sustainability; this study takes an holistic view, including both pro-social and pro-environmental behaviours.
-Lately, corporate purpose, well-understood by employees, is seen as a requisite for SB.
+Lately, corporate purpose, wellunderstood by employees, is seen as a requisite for SB.
 This study provides empirical support that SO of employees affects their SB.
 The study further reveals a mediating role of EE in the relationship between SL and SB (H6a), highlighting the need for EE interventions to be employed by the organisation for driving sustainability.
 SO is also found to be a mediator in the relationship between SL and SB (H6b), highlighting the need for effective communication of sustainability vision, values, policies and strategies from the leadership to employees, enabling them to internalise and act on these principles of sustainability.

 The study intends several theoretical implications that add to the scholarship in the following ways.
 First, the study enriches the sustaincentrism theory that emphasises sustainability as a way of life for organisations and enables the network of actors to comply with the sustainability agenda by exploring the inter-relationship between SL and SB.
 Second, the study forwards corporate sustainability through the lens of employees, who are the active translators of sustainable endeavours in an organisation.
 Third, the study extends the emerging literature on SO and underscores the vital and previously unexamined role of SO on SB in organisations.
-The concept of corporate purpose for sustainability and its subsequent internalisation by employees has recently captured organisations' imagination; scholarship on SO is lacking (Bhattacharya et al., 2023).
+The concept of corporate purpose for sustainability and its subsequent internalisation by employees has recently captured the imagination of the organisations; scholarship on SO is lacking (Bhattacharya et al., 2023).
 Fourth, the study also adds to the literature on EE by exploring its relationship with SB that has been persistently called for in both scholarship and practice.
 Fifth, it also shows that SL alone may not be enough to drive the sustainability behaviour of employees, as it works in conjunction with EE and SO to do so.
 The study further reiterates the importance of realigning human resources in the light of SDGs and explores their behavioural dispositions towards sustainability.